INU Student Seminar on the Climate Emergency in Hiroshima, Japan

 Practical information

 Students that participate in this two week seminar will be provided with hotel accommodation at the Green Morris Hotel near the University of Hiroshima.
-The expected cost of accommodation will be approximately £500 and will be paid by DMU.
-Students will be required to pay for and arrange flights to Hiroshima via Tokyo (approx. £1000-1200).
-DMU will refund students the full cost of the return flights to Hiroshima.
+The cost of accommodation will be be paid by DMU (approx. £500).
+Students will also receive a special DMU Global Bursary of £1000 as a contribution towards independently booking flights to Hiroshima via Tokyo (approx. £1000-1200).

 Cultural Activities